 security likes to chat with westerners and does not care how long you stay here.

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us during their time at Wattay International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Vientiane Wattay International Airport.

 What to Expect